 All disciplines can use Chicago style.
 However, you’ll see it most commonly in humanities, social sciences and physical sciences.
 Usually, researchers create papers using author-date for physical sciences but select notes-biblio style for humanities.

 Which Citation Style Should I Use?

 When you write a college paper in your art history class, you may use either MLA or Chicago.
 It’s up to your teachers to provide you with their guidelines.
 Some teachers will let you select the style if you’re consistent in your formatting throughout the paper.

 While writing an art history paper or another subject that requires background knowledge of historical significance, it’s easier for your reader if you use notes style.
 You may use substantive notes that provide additional background information to the reader or citation source notes that provide bibliographic information.

 Why Do I Use Notes in My Paper?

-Where are Notes Inserted?
+Where Are Chicago Notes Inserted?

 Notes are inserted throughout the text as numbers.
 If you are reading a research paper or book and you notice superscript numbers such as 1 next to the sentence, this directs you to the note placed at the bottom of the page as a footnote.
-Or it may be placed at the end of the chapter or book as an endnote.
+Or, it may be placed at the end of the chapter or book as an endnote.

-Notes always include source information but they may include additional information to guide the reader.
+Notes always include source information, but they may include additional information to guide the reader.
 Use the notes-biblio style as directed by your teacher.